dav3860/vmbix/README.md

 ### Configure the daemon

 It is strongly recommended to check your parameters before writing them down to a config file.
-Run VmBix with your username, password and service url:
+Run VmBix with your username, password and service url. *It is recommended to use a read-only user to connect to the vCenter.*

 ```
 $ vmbix -P 12050 -u "MYDOMAIN\\myvmwareuser" -p "mypassword"" -s "https://myvcenter.mydomain.local/sdk"